Your readiness score is in. Here's how to close the gap.

 Your CCW class was three hours and fifty rounds at seven yards.
 Required by the state.
 Designed by a committee.
 Built to issue a permit — not to issue readiness.

-USCCA & The Insurance Industry
+The Self-Defense Insurance Industry

 The Weekend Tactical Course